These 4 Keys Are Essential When Choosing A Site For Your House

 Homes on sloped lots often require more (read: costly) gravel backfill material at the foundation; they might need expensive retaining walls to create a flat area for a driveway or hold back soil at the walk-out; and they usually have a full basement – whether you want it or not.

-Here’s the bottom line – carefully analyze (with the help of your design professional) the impact that your sloped lot may have on your design; design a house that’s appropriate for the lot without unreasonably expensive construction techniques.
+Here’s the bottom line – carefully analyze the impact that your sloped lot may have on your design; design a house that’s appropriate for the lot without unreasonably expensive construction techniques.

-Soil: It’s amazing, every time a backhoe starts a new house foundation, how different soils can be from one building site to another.
-From loose sand to solid rock and everything in between, and sometimes all on the same site!
+It’s amazing, every time a backhoe starts a new house foundation, how different soils can be from one building site to another.
+From loose sand to solid rock and everything in between, and sometimes all on the same site.

 Soil type can have a big impact on the cost of construction.
 Even if you know a lot about the underground conditions on your site, it’s a good idea to keep a little cash in reserve to deal with potential surprises lurking under the turf.

-How much do you know about the soils on your home site?
-It’s relatively easy to learn the basic characteristics from your County Extension Service or local building department.
+It’s relatively easy to learn about your property’s soil type from your County Extension Service or local building department.
 You might also contact builders and excavators with experience in the area and ask them what they’ve encountered on other projects they’ve built near you.